nottohave/Sun-path/README.md

 ![](./assets/preview.png)

-### Added feature
-- Add check row and column for 5

 ### Bug
 - Sometimes rows won't clear because unknown cause of a variable become undefined.
 Refresh page when this happens.